formlio/forml/docs/concept.rst

 Data Providers & Result Consumers
     The data source DSL defined within the project gets transcoded into a reader-specific ETL code and then served by one of the available schema-matching *feed* providers.
-Feeds can potentially serve an arbitrary number of data sources that are advertised against the same *schema catalogues* referred by projects.
+Feeds can potentially serve an arbitrary number of data sources that are advertised against the same *schema catalogs* referred by projects.
 A platform can be preconfigured with multiple different feeds held in a *pool* which at query time selects the most suitable feed to serve the given project query.